tarasyarema/tarasyarema.github.io/_posts/2021-03-01-stripe-drama.md

 }
 ```

-With this last example we see that for the end user of the Stripe package it is
+The actual problem of this is that the end user of the Stripe package (or any other
+package that do not use pointers on nullable fields) it is _literally impossible_ to
-_literally impossible_ to know whether the field `PercentOff` was initially empty or not.
+know whether the field `PercentOff` was initially empty or not.

 ## _Postmortem_